AnSyNova/2cUTC_lua_dissectors/README.md

 You need Wireshark on your PC.
 Your goal is to analyze .pcapng trace files produced by 2cUTC on this PC or from somewhere else, which contain exported CTRACEs.

-One feature, the dissection of SYSTCPIP Option "TCP" data, works best with a wireshark version after or including version 4.2.0, which contains a fix submitted by us that was needed to display embedded IP and TCP headers correctly.
+One feature, the dissection of SYSTCPIP Option "TCP" data, works best with a wireshark version **after or including** **Wireshark version 4.2.0**, which contains a fix submitted by us that was needed to display embedded IP and TCP headers correctly.

 **PREPARATION**